-You have probably noticed the advanced section when choosing the AI filters for your video.
-The advanced section can expanded by clicking on the dropdown arrow icon on the right.
+You may have noticed the Settings section when selecting AI filters for your video.
+This section can be accessed by clicking the dropdown arrow icon on the right.

 Let's go through each of the options.